How to Play 9 Ball Pool: Complete Rules & Winning Strategies

 - Controlled break: 80-90% power with focus on leaving a shot

-- Second ball break: Hit the 1 ball thin to contact the second ball in the rack
+- Second ball break: Hit the 1 ball thin to contact the ball behind it

 - Wing ball break: Hit the 1 ball to send wing balls toward corner pockets